Now enrolling for Fall 2021.

 Primrose Preschool was founded by Julia Liberati, a licensed behavior analyst and early childhood educator.
 Julia has 12 years of experience working with children both as an educator and behavior consultant.
 A combination of her professional experience and most recent role as a mother has provided her with the opportunity to see first-hand how the environment we create and learning opportunities we contrive greatly affect our children’s development.

-At Primrose Preschool we also believe in the importance of time outdoors as there are lessons learned in nature that cannot be taught in the classroom.
-Time spent outdoors enhances creative play and teaches children an appreciation for the world around them.
+At Primrose Preschool we also believe in the importance of time outdoors as there are lessons learned in nature that cannot be taught within the classroom.
+Time spent outdoors enhances creative play, provides natural opportunities for the development of social and motor skills, and teaches children an appreciation for the world around them.

 Our environment and curriculum are influenced by Waldorf Education and the Vygotsky Approach - Tools of the Mind.
-One of the principal needs of young children, which is rarely focused on extensively in other school programs, is the need to develop “learning to learn” skills.
+One of the principal needs of young children, which is often overlooked in traditional school settings, is the need to develop “learning to learn” skills.

 These skills include but are not limited to: attending to others, working memory, planning, problem solving, cooperation, and flexibility.
 Whether resolving a conflict with a friend, telling a story, or following a new instruction, we all rely on these skills.
 Here at Primrose we focus on the development of such skills while moving at a pace that is appropriate for each child.
 Traditional academic goals are incorporated into daily activities to ensure a balanced educational experience.